NNM Local date range picker

 No annoying "overlapping" of days between calendar months.
 A month should only display days belonging to that month.
 It is not smart to clutter the user interface with those "overlaps".
 I have not yet seen a good solution with this type of duplication.

-Note: The only mitigating circumstance may be when scrolling vertical through months.
+Note: The only mitigating circumstance to have overlaps may be when scrolling vertical through months.

 Number of weeks per month